omecodes/store/README.md

 ### requirements

-Firex only a need a MySQL database installed to run.
+Omestore only a need a MySQL database installed to run.

 ### Run